asgharbhutta/Ass-2-Portfolio/README.md

 - Flexbox was used throughout the entire site to ensure the site looks correct when elements are in a line and when elements need to be aligned.
 - Media Queries were used to showcase 3 different screen sizes that are common throughout this digital world making them Responsive when those pixel widths are reached.
 - CSS Animations were used to hover over navigation elements, work elements and the contact section to showcase their usage.
+- As per the acceptance criteria the first large application does not exist, please just use Run Buddy in it's place while grading.